The bohmion method in nonadiabatic quantum hydrodynamics: Conclusions

 \paragraph{Acknowledgements.} We would like to thank our friends and colleagues who have generously offered their time, thoughts and encouragement in the course of this work during the time of COVID-19.
-We are particularly grateful to {Federica Agostini, Denys Bondar, and} Dmitry Shalashilin for thoughtful suggestions and discussions.
+We are particularly grateful to Federica Agostini, Denys Bondar, Basile Curchod, Michael Foskett, and Dmitry Shalashilin for thoughtful suggestions and discussions.
 The work of DDH and JIR was partially supported by the EPSRC grant CHAMPS EP/P021123/1.
+CT was partially supported by the Royal Society grant IES\textbackslash R3\textbackslash 203005.
 This work was undertaken on ARC4, part of the High Performance Computing facilities at the University of Leeds, UK.